Skip to main content

 The biggest question here is whether Baker’s career revival in Tampa will continue after Dave Canales’ departure to become head coach of the Panthers.
 Mayfield played under a whopping seven offensive coordinators in his first six NFL seasons, but Canales got the most out of the former No. 1 overall pick, with the quarterback making his first Pro Bowl this past season.
 On the plus side, Mayfield’s familiar with new play-caller Liam Coen, having worked with the coordinator during a late-season spell with the Rams in 2022.
 The freshly paid signal-caller has been complimentary of Coen’s scheme, praising its versatility.
 That’s alluring acclaim for an offense that finished dead last in rushing in 2023.

 Preseason football isn’t the be all, end all.
 We all know this.
 But that doesn’t make it irrelevant.
 It’s a box-checking exercise, especially for rookies.
-Essentially, do you look out of place on an NFL field?
-Daniels did not.
+Essentially, do you look like you belong on an NFL field?
+Daniels did.
 The No. 2 overall pick efficiently executed Kliff Kingsbury’s offense over two appearances, completing 12 of 15 passes for 123 yards while showcasing a quick release off a read-option concept and exquisite touch on one beautiful deep ball down the sideline.
 And in terms of the electric running ability, he gave us a taste -- too much of a taste for Dan Quinn’s liking.

 Long story short: Daniels’ game looked like a nice mix of maturity and magnetism, albeit in an extremely limited glance against professional competition.
 Commanders fans have every right to be as enthused about the franchise as a whole as they’ve been in memory.